-ExtremeAnalytics Configuration View
+ExtremeAnalytics Configuration Overview

-The Configuration view provides detailed information on the Application Analytics engines you configure.
-It also lets you add and enforce your engines, access engine reports and diagnostics, and configure network locations.
-You must be a member of an authorization group assigned the Extreme Management Center Application Analytics Read/Write Access capability to view the Configuration tab.
+Use the Configuration tab to view detailed information on the ExtremeAnalytics engines you configure.
+You can also use the tab to add and enforce your engines, and access engine reports and diagnostics.
+You must be a member of an authorization group assigned the Extreme Management Center ExtremeAnalytics Read/Write Access capability to view the Configuration tab.